mozilla-services/loads/docs/source/ssh.rst

 ========================

-If you deploy your cluster on a dedicated server, Loads does not provide any security whatsoever on al the ZMQ sockets it binds.
+If you deploy your cluster on a dedicated server, Loads does not provide any security whatsoever on all the ZMQ sockets it binds.

 The best way to secure your installation is to make sure the sockets can't be reached from the outside world and use